Music Education Ph.D.

 Kent State University offers a curriculum designed to meet the needs of today’s educator and gives our students the skills to adapt to a changing landscape from the first day of classes to the dissertation.

 - Preparation for advanced study

 - Specialty seminars for students from diverse backgrounds

 - Unique educational experiences

-Designed for the doctoral candidate on the go, the curriculum was specifically crafted for the teacher currently out in the field.
-There’s no need to give up your passion for teaching or your connection to your students in order to complete your doctoral work!
-However, students are welcome enroll full-time, with many current and past candidates choosing to focus exclusively on their doctoral work.
+Designed for the doctoral candidate on the go, the curriculum is specifically crafted for the teacher currently out in the field.
+There’s no need to give up your passion for teaching or your connection to your students to complete your doctoral work!
+However, students are welcome to enroll full-time, with many current and past candidates choosing to focus exclusively on their doctoral work.

 The School of Music offers a limited number of Graduate Assistantships to qualified candidates enrolled in the Ph.D. program.
 These assistantships often involve significant time in the classroom, assisting or teaching undergraduate music education classes.
 Other duties, including administrative work, are assigned to meet the needs of the Music Education division and to match the student’s interests.
 Assistantships carry a stipend and a tuition waiver awarded as nine-month contracts.